noiseprotocol/noise_spec/noise.md

 messages might also encapsulate payloads that require parsing of some sort, but the payloads are opaque to Noise.

-A Noise transport message is simply an AEAD ciphertext that is less than or equal to 65535 bytes in length, and that consists of some encrypted payload plus a 16-byte authentication tag.
+A Noise **transport message** is simply an AEAD ciphertext that is less than or equal to 65535 bytes in length, and that consists of some encrypted payload plus a 16-byte authentication tag.
 The details depend on the AEAD cipher function, e.g. AES256-GCM, or ChaCha-Poly1305, but the 16-byte authentication tag typically occurs at the end of the ciphertext.

-A Noise handshake message begins with a sequence of one or more DH public keys, as determined by its message pattern.
+A Noise **handshake message** is also less than 65535 bytes.
+It begins with a sequence of one or more DH public keys, as determined by its message pattern.
 Following the public keys will be a payload which can be used to convey certificates or other handshake data.
 Static public keys and payloads will be in cleartext if they occur in a handshake pattern prior to a DH operation, and will be an AEAD ciphertext if they occur after a DH operation.
 (If Noise is being used with pre-shared keys, this rule is different: *all* static public keys and payloads will be encrypted; see Section 6).
 Like transport messages, AEAD ciphertexts will expand each encrypted field by 16 bytes for an authentication tag.

 For an example, consider the handshake pattern: